Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Optical and coaxial offer comparable audio quality for the same audio format – and both send S/PDIF digital audio signals.

-TOSLINK connections were originally designed to run to a maximum of 48 kHz.
+TOSLINK connections were initially designed to run to a maximum of 48 kHz.
 However, many newer devices increased the supported resolution to 24/96.

 This is commonly thought to be the maximum resolution of optical audio – although there is a question of why many devices don’t support higher resolutions.